httpsterio/httpster.io/src/content/articles/2025-04-11-content-driven-css-with-eleventy.md

 Remember that if you're not using themes for all of the content, you'll need a higher specifity in your classes to override the defaults.
 My articles have a fallback theme and only if I have set a custom theme in the post, will we be using that.

-Some of my classes are harder to override, like `::selection` which has a higher specificity than `.theme-${theme[0]}::selection` because they're in separate CSS files, changing it to `body::selection` helps override it as it's now narrower in scope and specific enough to allow the generated version to target the wanted elements. [^3]

 ## End words

 Eleventy can really be such a delight to work with and it's stuff like this that keeps me coming back to it all the time.